Text Function in Excel

-Now, in C2 we use the TEXT function in Excel, which takes two arguments the value and the format code that we want to apply to that value.
-So, the TEXT formula in Excel becomes
+Now, in C2, we use the TEXT function in Excel, which takes two arguments the value and the format code that we want to apply to that value.
+So, the TEXT function in Excel becomes

 =TEXT(A2,”h:MM:SS AM/PM”)&” “&TEXT(B2, “m/d/yyyy”)

-Dragging the text formula excel to other cells, we get the desired output in the format that we want.
+Dragging the formula to other cells, we get the desired output in the format that we want.

-Suppose we have a list of customers with their mobile number in column A and B. The mobile numbers are given with their country code.
+Suppose we have a list of customers with their mobile numbers in columns A and B. The mobile numbers are given with their country code.

-Now, we want it in the format such that the country code and the mobile number could be easily readable.
+Now, we want it in a format such that the country code and the mobile number could be easily readable.
 We can make it readable using the Excel TEXT function.

 Now, if we want to make it more readable by separating the country code, then we will change the format code by simply placing a hyphen just after two hashes.